oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-The OpenGL Extension Wrangler Library (GLEW) is a cross-platform open-source C/C++ extension loading library.
+The OpenGL Extension Wrangler LibraryThe OpenGL Extension Wrangler Library (GLEW) is a cross-platform open-source C/C++ extension loading library.
 GLEW provides efficient run-time mechanisms for determining which OpenGL extensions are supported on the target platform.

-**URL**
+OpenGL core and extension functionality is exposed in a single header file.
+GLEW has been tested on a variety of operating systems, including Windows, Linux, Mac OS X, FreeBSD, Irix, and Solaris.

+**More Information**

 http://glew.sourceforge.net/

 **Available Versions**::

+    2.1.0-GCCcore-8.3.0
     2.1.0-GCCcore-9.3.0
-    2.1.0-GCCcore-8.3.0

 glog